ghik/kubernetes-the-harder-way/docs/Launching_the_VM_Cluster.md

 <img width="532" alt="image" src="https://github.com/ghik/kubenet/assets/1022675/adc7ddd1-1012-4c38-a8e9-e38148138b7e">

 Do it multiple times to create more panes.
 You can then move and resize panes, using plethora of commands and shortcuts offered by `tmux`.
-However, chances are you'll be happy with one of common layouts offered by `tmux`.
+However, chances are you'll be happy with of the built-in layouts.
-Hit `Ctrl`+`B`,`spacebar` multiple times to switch between layouts (e.g. all vertical, all horizontal, mixed, etc.).
+Hit `Ctrl`+`B`,`spacebar` multiple times to switch between them (e.g. all vertical, all horizontal, mixed, etc.).
-This is the easiest way to evenly split available space between panes.
+This is an easy way to evenly split available space between panes.

 Switching between panes can also be done in multiple ways.
 For example, if you hit `Ctrl`+`b`,`q`, pane numbers will be temporarily highlighted.
 While they are highlighted, hit the desired pane number in order to switch to it.

-A very useful shortcut to focus on a particular pane is `Ctrl`+`b`,`z` (zoom), which causes the current pane to temporarily enter "fullscreen".
+Here's a command that's very useful when you want to focus on a single pane: `Ctrl`+`b`,`z` (zoom).
+It causes the current pane to temporarily enter "fullscreen".
 The same shortcut is used to toggle the zoom off.

 Finally, the command that makes `tmux` stand for its name is `:setw synchronize-panes`.
 It causes all keystrokes to be sent to **all panes** in the current window, simultaneously.
 The same command toggles the synchronization off.